Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.8 |

-Logs every administrator command in the server files.
-Disabling this rule reduces log size but eliminates all traceability of administrative actions.
+Records each admin command in the server log files.
+Disabling this rule lightens the logs but removes all traceability of admin actions.

 /gamerule logAdminCommands false